Text-to-SQL Systems: Tutorial & Best Practices

 SUM(contract_value) for recurring contracts + SUM(contract_value)/3 for perpetual contracts - SUM(contract_value) for churn

 Due to this, the LLM needs to know that ARR is a business figure and not just a sum of numbers.
-To add these business semantics to the Text-to-SQL system, you need to make rules and semantic layers that can understand complicated business formulas and instantly figure out things like ARR, CLV, or gross margin.
+To add these business semantics to the text-to-SQL system, you need to make rules and semantic layers that can understand complicated business formulas and instantly figure out things like ARR, CLV, or gross margin.

-Leveraging LLMs for Advanced Text-to-SQL
+Leveraging LLMs for Enterprise Text-to-SQL

 Using large language models such as GPT-4 and Gemini in text-to-SQL systems has revolutionized the conversion of natural language into SQL queries.
 LLMs excel at comprehending and producing human-like text, allowing them to manage progressively more intricate SQL queries derived from natural language inputs.
 They surpass conventional techniques by employing sophisticated neural network architectures that learn from extensive datasets, enhancing precision and adaptability in creating SQL queries.
 This leads to text-to-SQL systems capable of managing ambiguous queries, discerning user intent, and adapting their responses using prompt chaining.
 Nevertheless, LLMs' accuracy in producing SQL from text isn't 100% yet.
 To make the system productive and enterprise-ready, additional techniques are needed.
 Even if LLMs offer greater language interpretation and code generation capabilities.
 Because of this versatility, organizations can select the strategy that best suits their requirements, be it more accurate, domain-specific SQL creation, or flexibility over a wide variety of queries. possibly not as skilfully.